Aznel Ibrahim

-Aznel bin Ibrahim is a Malaysian politician from UMNO.
-He has been the Member of Perak State Legislative Assembly for Pengkalan Hulu from 2013 to November 2022.
+Aznel bin Ibrahim is a Malaysian politician who had served as the Member of Perak State Legislative Assembly for Pengkalan Hulu from 2013 to November 2022.
+He is a member and the Division Chief of Gerik of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Education

 He had studied in SK Kroh, SM Tun Saban and Alor Setar Technical High School.
 He is also an Executive MBA.

 Politics

-He is currently the Deputy chief of UMNO Gerik branch.
 He was the Political Secretary of Menteri Besar of Perak, Ahmad Faizal Azumu.
-He was also a Committee Member and Vice Chief of UMNO Gerik branch.
+He was a committee member, Vice Chief and Deputy Chief of UMNO Gerik Division before becoming the Division Chief replacing the late Hasbullah Osman.